Introduction

 To remotely log into a Classic-CoreImage Windows machine:

-• Use a Mac running Apple macOS 10.13.x (High Sierra) or above--or use a Windows Virtual Desktop (WVD) session as an intermediate "jump point" to the target Classic-CoreImage computer.
+- Use a Mac running Apple macOS 10.13.x (High Sierra) or above--or use a Windows Virtual Desktop (WVD) session as an intermediate "jump point" to the target Classic-CoreImage computer.

-• Be a member of the Remote Desktop Users group on the target Classic-CoreImage computer you wish to remote to.
+- Be a member of the Remote Desktop Users group on the target Classic-CoreImage computer you wish to remote to.
 To gain membership, request access.

-• The Device Name of the Classic-CoreImage computer you wish to remote to.
+- Know the Device Name of the Classic-CoreImage computer you wish to remote to.

-Note: Personal devices (Windows or Mac) can no longer use the VPN to connect to Michigan Medicine resources.
-Please use WVD as an intermediate "jump point" to remote to the target CoreImage computer.
+| Personal devices (Windows or Mac) cannot use the VPN to connect to Michigan Medicine resources.
+Please use WVD as an intermediate "jump point" to remote to the target CoreImage computer. |

 Depending on what type of Mac you are using (managed or personally owned) and where you are located, your method to connect will change:

-1. Type: CoreMac/IzzyMac
+- Type: CoreMac/IzzyMac

 Location: At Michigan Medicine

-Instructions: See below.
+Instructions: See below. - Type: CoreMac/IzzyMac

 Location: Remote

-3. Type: Personally owned Mac
+Instructions: See below - Type: Personally owned Mac

 Location: At Michigan Medicine

-Instructions: Use Windows Virtual Desktop after connecting to the eduroam wireless network, and then use the Instructions section in this article to use the Remote Desktop Connection application from within a WVD session
+Instructions: Use Windows Virtual Desktop after connecting to the eduroam wireless network, and then use the instructions section in this article to use the Remote Desktop Connection application from within a WVD session - Type: Personally owned Mac

 Location: Remote

-Instructions: Use Windows Virtual Desktop instead of the VPN, and then use the Instructions section in this article to use the Remote Desktop Connection application from within a WVD session.
+Instructions: Use Windows Virtual Desktop instead of the VPN, and then use the instructions section in this article to use the Remote Desktop Connection application from within a WVD session.

 Instructions

 For scenarios A and B, use the following instructions.
-Scenarios C and D above have links to their own instructions.
+Scenarios C and D have links to their own instructions.

-2. If using a CoreMac or IzzyMac that is not on-site, launch the Cisco Secure Client.
+- If using a CoreMac or IzzyMac that is not on-site, launch the Cisco Secure Client.

-If you have issues connecting to the name, follow the instruction at the end of this article*
+If you have issues connecting to the name, follow the instruction in the next section. - Provide your username (umhs\uniqname) and UMICH password.

-9. Log in and you will have access to the machine as if you were sitting in front of it.
+- Log in and you will have access to the machine as if you were sitting in front of it.

 If you are unable to resolve the remote Classic-CoreImage PC's name after making sure you have appended umhs.med.umich.edu to the name, clear your Mac's DNS (Domain Name System) cache and try again:

-2. Press Command+Space to open Spotlight
+- Press Command+Space to open Spotlight

-3. Search for "Terminal".
+- Search for "Terminal".

-4. Press Enter to open it.
+- Press Enter to open it.

-5. Type sudo dscacheutil -flushcache;sudo killall -HUP mDNSResponder
+- Type sudo dscacheutil -flushcache;sudo killall -HUP mDNSResponder

-6. Press Enter.
+- Press Enter.

-1. The command won't give any feedback; it will just return to the prompt.
+- The command won't give any feedback; it will just return to the prompt.

-7. Close Terminal
+- Close Terminal